 7. Lighten Pages to the Maximum

-Privilege lightweight and simple pages, this will only improve your visibility but also the speed of loading your store.
+Privileged lightweight and simple pages, will only improve your visibility but also the speed of loading your store.

 8. Database Optimization :